RussellLuo/kun/README.md

     + **type**: The type of the corresponding request parameter.
         - Optional: Defaults to the type of the method argument, if not specified.
         - **Required** for *Argument aggregation* for generating correct OAS documentation.
+    + **required**: Determines whether this parameter is mandatory.
+        - Optional: Defaults to false, if not specified.
+        - If the parameter location is **path**, this property will be set to true internally, whether it's specified or not.
 - Example:
     + Simple argument: